 Shareholders subject to UK tax should note that a switch of Shares within the same Fund should not be treated as a disposal for the purposes of capital gains taxation.
+However, switches of Shares within the same Fund will be chargeable if they involve a switch from a hedged to an unhedged class, or vice versa or a switch between classes hedged to different currencies.
 Shareholders subject to UK tax should note that a switch of Shares between different Funds is treated as a disposal for the purposes of capital gains taxation.